 Do you require assistance with a steelmaking project?
 JNE can provide the multi-disciplinary services you need, from engineering and design to automation services, installation, commissioning, and training.

-With offices in Hamilton, Ontario, Pittsburgh, Pennsylvania, Detroit, Michigan, and Auburn, Alabama and over 40 years of experience in the steel industry, we can serve your engineering needs across the USA and Canada.
+With offices in Hamilton, Ontario, Pittsburgh, Pennsylvania, and Detroit, Michigan, and over 40 years of experience in the steel industry, we can serve your engineering needs across the USA and Canada.